Nançay Radio Observatory: The decametric array

 The decametric array was constructed between 1974 and 1977.
 It consists of 144 spiral antennas, which are made from conducting cables spun in spiral curves around conical support structures.
 At their base the cones are 5 m in diameter and they are 9 m tall; they are inclined 20° to the South.
 The cones are spread over an area of about a hectare.
 Half the cones are coiled in the opposite sense than the other, permitting the distinction between left and right circularly polarised radio waves.
 In each polarisation the collecting area is about 3500 m2, equivalent to a 67 m diameter dish.
 The instrument is sensitive to wavelengths between 3 m and 30 m, which are the longest radio waves observable through the ionosphere.
 The instrument is not an interferometer, but a phased array.
 A single dish antenna for these long wavelengths would have to be infeasibly large.
 Further, a phased array can be re-pointed at a different direction of observation instantaneously by changing the electronic signal delays between the individual antennas.

 The angular resolution is about 7° by 14°.
 The decametric array does not create images, but observes a single spectrum from the sky position observed and records its change with time.
 The two principal objects are the upper corona of the Sun and the magnetosphere of Jupiter, which have both been observed almost daily since 1977.
 The temporal changes of signals from the Sun and Jupiter are very rapid, so that at Nançay very fast receivers have been developed for these observations.

 The Nançay observations of Jupiter complement the results from space missions like Voyager and Galileo.

 LOFAR and NenuFAR

 LOFAR consists of about 50 antenna arrays, or "stations", throughout Europe.
 These are connected by high-speed Internet link to a computer in the Netherlands.
 It is optimised for 110 MHz to 250 MHz (2.7 m to 1.2 m), but still has modest performance at 30 MHz to 80 MHz (10 m to 3.7 m).

-NenuFAR (New Extension in Nançay Upgrading LOFAR) is a very low-frequency phased arra optimised for the frequency range from 10 MHz to 85 MHz (30 m to 4 m).
+NenuFAR (New Extension in Nançay Upgrading LOFAR) is a very low-frequency phased array optimised for the frequency range from 10 MHz to 85 MHz (30 m to 4 m).
 These are the longest radio waves not blocked by the ionosphere.
 Early science operations should begin in 2019.
 The main scientific objectives are: